-I used Whimsical to create the user flow.
 The flow is attempting to replicate the experience of a dermatologist appointment.
 The sections of information included demographics, lifestyle, skin profile, preferences, lead generation and purchase.

 Asking a variety of users to sort the given cards, each representing an aspect of the initial user flow.
 Each person bucketed them separately, sometimes adding and removing cards.
 It also help me refine the language of the flow.

 From the card sorting it emerged that people cared about fragrance the least and always placed it as an add-on at the point of purchase.
 I also switched 'Major concerns' screen to the very beginning to mimic the experience of going to the doctor and sharing the reason for your visit. (changes marked in yellow)